Temple Emanu-El

 New York, NY

-EverGreene was selected as the prime finishes contractor for the two-year phased restoration of the historic interior finishes at Temple Emanu-El.
-The architecture combines Byzantine and early Romanesque styles with Moorish-style decoration.
-EverGreene’s scope of work included restoration of decorative painting, plaster, stone, mosaics, stained glass, and ornamental metal in the sanctuary, chapel, and lobby.
+EverGreene was selected as the prime decorative finishes contractor for a two-year, phased restoration of the synagogue’s historic interiors.
+Blending Byzantine and early Romanesque architecture with Moorish-inspired ornamentation, the space required a comprehensive and sensitive approach.
+EverGreene’s work encompassed the conservation and restoration of decorative painting, plaster, stone, mosaics, stained glass, and ornamental metal across the sanctuary, chapel, and lobby—ensuring that this landmark endures for its next century.